 Overhauls to the tax code are few and far between.
-On Friday, Congress released the final version of their tax overhaul plan which will take effect on January 1st, 2018, meaning most people won’t see the effect until they do their taxes in 2019.
+On Friday, Congress released the final version of their tax overhaul plan which will take effect on January 1st, 2018.
+Because of the date they chose, most people won’t see the effect until they do their taxes in 2019.
 The new tax bill looks to lower both corporate and individual tax rates whilst also making some changes to some important tax deductions.
 Compared to the current law, only 5% of taxpayers will pay more tax in 2018, and 9% in 2025.

 To help you understand what the changes are and how they affect you, below is a breakdown of some of the more important changes and a calculator to show you how it will impact your personal income tax.